Skip Breadcrumb Links

 The Ontario Immigrant Nominee Program (OINP) uses the Express Entry system to find candidates who can contribute to Ontario’s economy and communities.

-Express Entry is an online immigration application system.
+Express Entry is Immigration and Refugee Citizenship Canada's (IRCC's), online immigration application system.
 It allows people to submit a profile, be considered as a skilled immigrant and apply to become permanent residents (PRs), if they choose.

 There are five streams within Ontario Express Entry: